ADelau/SAE-Sequential-Anchored-Ensembles/config_files/README.md

   | num_init_point |  |

 ## Optimizer arguments
-Depending on the optimizer used, some additionnel arguments should be provided
+Depending on the optimizer used, some additionnel arguments should be provided.

 * SGD
   | Name | Description |